 One symptom that causes a majority of air conditioning issues is a dirty air filter.
 When your air filter isn’t cleaned monthly, dust and dirt can build up and obstruct proper air flow.

 In turn, this causes your refrigerant to over-cool and freeze any condensation located on your air conditioner.
+It can also cause your air conditioner to blow out warm air.

 Inspect your air filters monthly.
 If you see dirt beginning to form, give it a clean.
 We recommend to clean or replace your filters every 3 months.
 If the filter looks unrecognizable, the best option is to replace your air filter.
+This is just one of many ways to save money on your A/C bills.

 2. Low Refrigerant